Shr98/Task-4/README.md

 The decision trees can be divided, with respect to the target values, into:

 *Classification trees* used to classify samples, assign to a limited set of values - classes.
 In scikit-learn it is DecisionTreeClassifier.

 *Regression trees* used to assign samples into numerical values within the range.
 In scikit-learn it is DecisionTreeRegressor.
-Decision trees are a popular tool in decision analysis.
-They can support decisions thanks to the visual representation of each decision.

 There are 4 ways to visualize Decision Tree in Python: